Power Factor Calculator - Calculate AC Circuit Efficiency

 Copy the code below to embed this calculator on your website

-Understanding Power Factor: Efficiency in AC Electrical Systems
+Understanding Power Factor in Electrical Systems

-How to Use the Power Factor Calculator
+How to Use This Calculator

 PF = P / S